feldmanjonm/synthetic-audio/README.md

     etc.

 regarding the mode, use "chromatic" mode with the sound files in _chromatic;
-use "perc" mode with a percussive sound sample.
+use "perc" mode with a percussive sound sample.  store the sound samples in _wav and _aif.

 call GST.m for a full bandwidth signal analysis